Questions? Contact the Institute at [email protected].

 Two federal laws govern the confidentiality of students’ educational records: the Family Educational Rights and Privacy Act (FERPA) and the Individuals with Disabilities Education Act (IDEA).
 Both FERPA and IDEA apply to charter schools and district public schools.
 FERPA covers all education records of students enrolled in a charter school and the confidentiality provisions of IDEA apply to a subset of education records of students with disabilities.

-Charter school education corporations have an ongoing obligation to clear all employees prior to employment by means of a fingerprint-supported criminal background check through the New York State Education Department’s Office of School Personnel Review and Accountability including janitors, security personnel and cafeteria workers who are present when children are in the school building.
+Charter school education corporations have an ongoing obligation to clear all employees, including independent contractors, prior to employment by means of a fingerprint-supported criminal background check through the New York State Education Department’s Office of School Personnel Review and Accountability.
+This guidance details the policy requirements for conducting fingerprint-supported criminal background checks and provides related resources for education corporations.

 Guidance on the procedures regarding new, changing or expanding facilities.